pocketmoneyindustries/gledden-st-eggs/docs/README.md

 There are two delivery options:

  * For the small fee of $1/delivery, we can bring the eggs around to your house after school.
 Gledden St and Welsh Place only.
 Cash on delivery, please have correct change.
- * You can collect the eggs from the front porch at no. 20, and leave the money in our honesty-box.
+ * You can collect the eggs from the front porch at no. 20, and leave the payment in our honesty-box.

 ## Cartons

 Out happy hens make a lot of eggs, and we need recycled cartons to put them in.
 It would help us a lot if you gave us an empty carton when we give you one with eggs in it.

-If you have spare cartons that you would like to recycle, you can give them to us.
+If you have spare cartons that you would like to recycle, you can give them to us too.